 Go ahead, salivate, that’s the carnivore’s natural response to my list of the top 10 burgers in London.

-Exhaustive as my investigation was, not just of the top 10 burgers but also of many that didn’t make the cut, the sampling was ultimately too small to be statistically significant: I can’t predict with any certainly the likelihood of your getting a burger cooked the way you want it.
-Most of these kitchens have good days and off days.
-The ranking is based solely on my days, my first-hand experiences, my luck.
+Exhaustive as my investigation was, not just of the top 10 burgers but also of many that didn’t make the cut, I can’t predict the likelihood of your getting a burger cooked the way you want it.
+Most burger flippers have good days and off days.
+This ranking is based solely on my days, my first-hand experiences, my luck.

-Since your personal burger priorities are not likely in the same order as mind it’s a shame you can’t click a relevance tab to arrange this list according to the factors which matter to you most: burger style (joint, diner, pub, steak), patty (size, shape, density), meat (grade, cut, fat content, grind), quality and assortment of toppings, cooking method, consistency of preparation, value for money, construction, inventiveness, level of obscene drippiness.
+Since your personal burger priorities are not likely in the same order as mind it’s a shame you can’t click a relevance tab to arrange this list according to the factors which matter to you most: burger style (street, joint, pub, steak), patty (size, shape, density), meat (cut, fat content, grind), assortment of toppings, cooking method, construction, consistency of preparation, inventiveness, price, value for money, level of obscene drippiness, etc.

 Absent a re-sorting mechanism I’ve resorted to taking into account all these factors.
 But in the end I relied most on a single consideration: pleasure.
 My top 10 burgers in London are the ones I’d most want to eat.

 Goodman, once home to London’s best steakhouse burger, is having texture woes.
 The quality of the beef is as high as ever but the patty’s surface isn’t as crusty or caramelised as it used to be and its coarse, crumbly chew has turned to mush.
 Seen from the outside the Goodman steakhouse burger remains a handsome handful: You will need to stretch the C-shaped brackets formed between thumbs and index fingers to make a go of it. £15 including chips.